-- d.
-If you want to connect to the server through SSL, set the TNS connection property to the TNS name defined in the tnsnames.ora file on your Oracle server.
-For more information, see Configuring SSL Verification on a Non-Windows Machine on page 30. - e.
+- c.
+Configure authentication as needed.
+For more information, see Configuring Authentication on a Non-Windows Machine on page 33. - d.
+Configure SSL encryption as needed.
+For more information, see Configuring SSL Verification on a Non-Windows Machine on page 34. - e.
 Optionally, set additional key-value pairs as needed to specify other optional connection settings.
-For detailed information about all the configuration options supported by the Simba Oracle ODBC Driver, see Driver Configuration Options on page 40. - 4.
+For detailed information about all the configuration options supported by the Simba Oracle ODBC Driver, see Driver Configuration Options on page 45. - 4.
 Save the odbc.ini configuration file.

 If you are storing this file in its default location in the home directory, then prefix the file name with a period (.) so that the file becomes hidden.
 If you are storing this file in another location, then save it as a non-hidden file (without the prefix), and make sure that the ODBCINI environment variable specifies the location.
-For more information, see Specifying the Locations of the Driver Configuration Files on page 23.
+For more information, see Specifying the Locations of the Driver Configuration Files on page 25.

-For example, the following is an odbc.ini configuration file for macOS containing a DSN that connects to Oracle:
+For example, the following is an odbc.ini configuration file for macOS containing a DSN that connects to Oracle, with statement caching enabled and the number of statements in the statement cache set to 20.
+Also, the driver uses 1000000 bytes as the buffer size for data retrieval:

 '''

 [ODBC Data Sources]

 Sample DSN=Simba Oracle ODBC Driver

 [Sample DSN]

-Driver=/Library/simba/oracleodbc/lib/liboracleodbc_sbu.dylib
+Driver=/Library/simba/oracleodbc/lib/liboracleodbc

+sb64.dylib

 Host=192.168.222.160

 Port=1521

 SVC=ORCL

-UID=jsmith

-PWD=simba123

 '''